 —Chuck Colson, True Spirituality

 In the Gospel of Matthew, he gives us the words and works of Jesus Christ, “the son of David, the son of Abraham” (Matt.
 1:1).
-The church is the place where transformative good news should be proclaimed and heard.
-Most of us are familiar with the story of Christ birth, the calling of His disciples, and the many stories of healing and deliverance as told through the lens of Matthew, Mark and Luke in the synoptic gospels which describe events from a similar point of view.
+The church is the place where life-changing good news should be proclaimed and heard.
+Most of us are familiar with the story of Christ’s birth.
+We know about the calling of His disciples.
+There are also many stories of healing and deliverance.
+These are told through the lens of Matthew, Mark, and Luke in the synoptic gospels.
+These gospels describe events from a similar point of view.

-We live in a culture rapidly changing in front of our eyes, and a nation that has sustained significant loss.
-At the moment we are facing life-threatening forces of destruction, including global climate change, environmental degradation, racial tensions, deepening inequity between the few who are privileged and the many who suffer in poverty, a global pandemic, Russian-Ukrainian war, growing inflation, and the rise of authoritarian regimes in formerly democratic societies.unbelievable culture wars, political upheaval, The most significant changes looming over everything else is the impact of Covid-19 on the economy, education and mental health.
+We live in a rapidly changing culture.
+The nation has sustained significant loss.
+We are facing life-threatening forces of destruction.
+These include global climate change, environmental degradation, and racial tensions.
+We see deepening inequity between the few who are privileged and the many who suffer in poverty.
+There is a global pandemic, Russian Ukrainian war, and growing inflation.
+Additionally, we face the rise of authoritarian regimes in formerly democratic societies.
+There are unbelievable culture wars and political upheaval.
+The most significant changes looming over everything else are the impacts of Covid-19 on the economy, education, and mental health.
 And the January 6, 2021 attack on the U.S. Capital.

 On January 6, 2021, the U.S. Capital was attacked by an angry mob of supporters of former Republican President Donald J. Trump.
 I was setting in my home at the time shocked by the events unfolding at the Capital.
-The attack disrupted a joint session of Congress convened to certify the results of the presidential election of 2020, which Trump had lost to Joe Biden.
-Its goal was to protest and prevent a legitimate president-elect from assuming office.
+The attack disrupted a joint session of Congress.
+This session was convened to certify the results of the presidential election of 2020.
+Trump had lost this election to Joe Biden.
+Its goal was to protest and prevent a legitimate elected president from assuming office.
 The attack was widely regarded as an insurrection or attempted coup d’état.

 –John Wycliffe

-Each year, I endeavor to share a prophetic perspective for the coming new year based upon what I sense the Holy Spirit is revealing to God’s people.
+Each year, I try to share a prophetic perspective for the coming new year.
+I base it upon what I sense the Holy Spirit is revealing to God’s people.
 In 2019, I along with other prophetic voices shared that we entered into a new era in the church.
 I sensed the church would be crossing a threshold into a new movement of righteousness.
 The Holy Spirit would be emphasizing the righteousness of God in 2019 and beyond.
 “The LORD is righteous in all his ways and faithful in all he does.”
 (Ps.
 145:17).
 With that in mind I blogged incessantly about righteousness with an emphasis on justice.

-So let’s begin this series with Matthew chapter 5, The Sermon on the Mount; The Beatitudes.
+So let’s start this series with Matthew chapter 5, The Sermon on the Mount; The Beatitudes.
 So little is taught in our local churches on The Beatitudes.
-In August 2016, I wrote a post Getting Back To The Basics, in which I talked about the need for the church to get back to teaching the gospel message and Kingdom principles.
+In August 2016, I wrote a post Getting Back To The Basics.
+In it, I talked about the need for the church to get back to teaching the gospel message.
+I emphasized Kingdom principles.
 The Kingdom is fast approaching.
 Luke 17:21 says, “For behold, the kingdom of God is in your midst.”

-Matthew Chapter 4 says, after Jesus had been tested in the wilderness, He began to preach, “Repent, for the kingdom of heaven has come near.”
-He called His first disciples and “went throughout Galilee, teaching in their synagogues, proclaiming the good news of the kingdom, and healing every disease and sickness among the people.”
+Matthew Chapter 4 says, after Jesus had been tested in the wilderness, He began to preach.
+He proclaimed, “Repent, for the kingdom of heaven has come near.”
+He called His first disciples.
+He went throughout Galilee.
+He taught in their synagogues and proclaimed the good news of the kingdom.
+He healed every disease and sickness among the people.”

 In the next post I will talk about the Beatitudes.
-I like to think of them as the attitudes we should display as Christians in our everyday life.
+I like to think of them as the attitudes we should show as Christians in our everyday life.

 God bless,